 In this hypothetical example your guests would have from October (when you send invites) until March (the last date for deposits) to commit to attending your destination wedding.

 All this is to say that we recommend sending your destination wedding invitations 9-12 months in advance once your booking site is live so your guests have enough time to plan and commit to attending and aren’t rushed in their decision.

 The goal with the booking site we build for our clients is that you can limit how much information you need to include in your destination wedding invitations.
 Some key information you’ll want to include in your invitation:

 Your invitations don’t need to include information about attire, additional events, what to pack, etc as that may be best suited on the website.

-When writing your invitations one of the most important things to remember is that while your friends and family may love you and want to spend time with you, it’s also be a big commitment for them to travel thousands of miles away, take off work, and spend money.
+When writing your invitations, one of the most important things to remember is that while your friends and family may love you and want to spend time with you, it’s also a big commitment for them to travel thousands of miles away, take off work, and spend money.

 You want to use your invitations to get your loved ones excited to celebrate and join you, but striking a balance between “no pressure” and “let’s celebrate” can be tough.

 Our friends at Destination Wedding Details have some additional wording and etiquette tips for your invitations.
 Here are some more specific examples of what wording you should use to delicately hit all the right notes.

 You don’t need a separate wedding website as we build a landing page that shares the essential information with your guests.
 Some of information includes: